-With victories in all three Grand Tours, as well as the cobbled classics, the race heritage of the Specialized Tarmac is beyond doubt.
-Lightweight, with race geometry you get a responsive ride with rapid acceleration and nimble handling.
-Not just for racing, the Tarmac offers all-round road performance for any cyclist who likes to ride quickly everywhere.
+The Tarmac is Specialized’s high-end road race bike, and with victories in all three Grand Tours, as well as the cobbled classics, the race heritage of the Specialized Tarmac is beyond doubt.
+For 2018 we see the introduction of a brand-new frame that is available in both women’s specific as well as men’s/unisex models.
+More than just a race bike, we review the whole Specialized Tarmac range that offers all-round road race performance for the cyclist who like to ride quickly everywhere.

-The carbon fibre composite frame, on every model in the range, features the same racy geometry and is built using Specialized’s Rider-First construction philosophy.
-This means that the carbon layup on each frame size is made specifically for that frame size so you get the same great performance on a small size bike as you do on a large.
+Made with Specialized’s Rider-First construction philosophy, the carbon layup on each frame size is designed specifically for that frame size.
+This means that you get the same great performance on a small size bike as you do on a large.

 A thoroughbred road race bike the Specialized Tarmac is quick to accelerate, fast up the climbs and assured on the descents, so the serious cyclist will find it ideal for general road riding, racing and training.
 While not as smooth rolling as a Sportive bike, the Tarmac offers a more comfortable ride than you would expect from such a rapid road race bike, so you can really rack up the miles.